ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/row-pagination/index.md

 ## Supported Row Models

-Pagination in ag-Grid is supported in [all the different row models](../row-models/).
+Pagination in AG Grid is supported in [all the different row models](../row-models/).
 The [Client-Side Row Model](../client-side-model/) (the default row model) is used for the examples on this page.

 To see the specifics of pagination on the other row models check the relevant documentation for [Infinite Row Model](../infinite-scrolling/#pagination), [Viewport Row Model](../viewport/#example-viewport-with-pagination) and [Server-Side Row Model](../server-side-model-pagination/).